Image of a woman clinging on to her partner by their legs, what is codependency blog by Rowenna

 Breaking Free from Codependency

-Recognizing codependent behaviours is the first step towards breaking the cycle.
+Recognising codependent behaviours is the first step towards breaking the cycle.
 Here are some strategies to help individuals move toward healthier relationship dynamics:

 1. Self-Reflection and Awareness.
 Take time to reflect on your own feelings and needs.
 Journaling can be a helpful tool for understanding your emotions and behaviours.
 Recognise that you are not responsible for other people’s emotions and needs, no matter how “desperate” they seem.